pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

   - Creates the `release/pui-vX.X.X` folder
   - Creates a commit with all these changes

+1. If you want to release an alpha, run `gulp release-prepare --alpha` instead of the step above.
+It will update the versions to an alpha of the next release (x.x.x-alpha.x).

 1. If you want to bump the versions of all components, not just changed packages, run `gulp release-prepare --update-all` instead of the step above.